Blog Layout

 Pet Rental History

 The fourth step is to check the pet's rental history, if available.
-You can request references from previous landlords or property managers.
+You can request references from previous landlords or property managers about the animal.
+The references could include valuable information such as wether a dog chews on the property or a cat scratches walls.
 These references can provide valuable insight into the animal's behaviour in a rental setting.

-Pet screening offers a lot of benefits for landlords.
+Pet screenings offers a lot of benefits for landlords.
 With a simple process, you can offer a pet-friendly property and get an edge in the market.
-Further, you can also make sure that your tenants pets aren’t responsible for creating a nuisance.
+Further, you can also make sure that your prospective tenants pets aren’t responsible for creating a nuisance.
 Here are a few other benefits:

 two cats playing with a feather toy